endoflife-date/endoflife.date/products/nvidiaproducts.md

 - `G`: This means generation
 - `A`: This means it belongs to the **Ampere** generation.

-Most GPU codes follow this same pattern, with the exceptions of `TUxxx` which means Turing architecture.
+Most GPU codes follow this same pattern, with the exceptions of `TUxxx` which means Turing architecture, and `AD1xx` which means Ada Lovelace architecture.

 ## Driver Support Exceptions